-Draw or paint a picture of the little bee biting big King Solomon on the nose. wer If you were King Solomon, what would you have done right after?
-What if you e the bee? - Share a story about a time a friend blamed you for something that, like the bee, were really innocent of doing.
-Tell a story about a time you blamed a friend for ething you found out later was just an accident. the o On half a sheet of paper, draw or paint a picture of the bee and King Solomon at end of the story now that they are good friends. the 1 On the other half, draw or paint a picture of you and a friend from one or both of two stories you have just shared.
+Draw or paint a picture of the little bee biting big King Solomon on the nose.

+□ If you were King Solomon, what would you have done right after?
+What if you were the bee?

+Share a story about a time a friend blamed you for something that, like the bee, you were really innocent of doing.
+Tell a story about a time you blamed a friend for something you found out later was just an accident.

+On half a sheet of paper, draw or paint a picture of the bee and King Solomon at the end of the story now that they are good friends.

+On the other half, draw or paint a picture of you and a friend from one or both of the two stories you have just shared.